garethjmsaunders/digital-code-style-guide/html.md

 ### Comments

+Comments are your messages to other developers, as well as to yourself, if you come back to your code after several months working on something else.

 Write comments as complete, grammatical sentences with an initial capital and a full-stop at the end.

 As a rule, comment anything that isn't immediately obvious from the code alone.
 These could be explaining: